-Students may choose any faculty member from ERE to serve as their major advisor.
-In collaboration with their advisor, students will develop their individual course of study.
+In collaboration with their major advisor, students will develop their individual course of study.
 The curriculum is structured with flexibility that allows students to explore energy topics of particular individual interest and to study abroad.

-Please refer to the Stanford Bulletin for Energy Resources Engineering course listings and requirements.
+Please refer to the Stanford Bulletin for Energy Resources Engineering for degree requirements.

 - Complete ERE Undergraduate Program Proposal.